Hariot starts by saying that some of the reports that came

 Iron – found all over

-Copper – two towns found with diverse copper plates, and maybe also silver
+Copper – two towns found with diverse copper plates, and

 Pearl – lot of variety of mussels